Euro zone economy picks up pace but Germany lags

 Marco Valli, chief euro zone economist at UniCredit, said the same pace of growth should be maintained in the current quarter as waning support from oil prices should be compensated by a stronger impact from the weak euro.

-"We think the euro zone has reached cruising speed of 1.5-2.0 percent annualized (growth), with favorable developments in oil prices and the exchange rate more than offsetting ongoing weakness in global trade," he said.
+"We think the euro zone has reached cruising speed of 1.5-2.0 percent annualised (growth), with favourable developments in oil prices and the exchange rate more than offsetting ongoing weakness in global trade," he said.

-Economists said the faster euro zone growth and an end to a run of negative inflation numbers in April were unlikely to stop the ECB's money printing program.
+Economists said the faster euro zone growth and an end to a run of negative inflation numbers in April were unlikely to stop the ECB's money printing programme.

 The central bank, which aims to lift euro zone inflation expectations back to its target rate of just below 2 percent, has repeatedly said it has no plans to end the quantitative easing scheme before its scheduled conclusion in September 2016.